 With that said, the question of whether or not a woman needs bioidentical hormone replacement therapy really comes down to the symptomology of the patient.
 Some women go through menopause with very few symptoms, and that’s fine–they may not need bioidentical hormones.
 If their adrenals are not as compromised from stress they can often make the transition of perimenopause and menopause much more smoothly because the adrenals are able to produce the needed amounts of sex hormones.
 On the other hand, there are some women who have hot flashes, mood swings, insomnia, low libido, and other symptoms that need to be addressed.

-Women going through perimenopause and the beginning stages of menopause usually have imbalances of hormones that can be tweaked with some replacement therapy.
+Women going through perimenopause, menopause, and post-menopause usually have imbalances of hormones that can be tweaked with some replacement therapy.
+Others may simply need support from botanicals or homeopathic remedies.
 We also recommend some adrenal support therapy, as well, to help heal the overworked adrenals.